 - Designing technology solutions for the end user

 Underpinning all successful collaborations is the need to share a common goal.
-To avoid conflict, safety needs to be a pillar of the organization’s overall strategy that all individual departments can then align to.
+To avoid conflict, safety needs to be a pillar of the organization’s overall strategy.

-The fantastic Verdantix Summit concluded with a Gala Awards Dinner .
-The 2020 Operational Excellence Innovation Awards recognize the people and organizations instrumental in launching successful projects using innovative technologies which enhance Operational Excellence strategies.
+The Verdantix Summit concluded with a Gala Awards Dinner 2020 Operational Excellence Innovation Awards recognize the people and organizations instrumental in launching successful projects using innovative technologies that enhance operational excellence.

-Winners included EDF (Utilities), Evonik Industries (Chemicals) and Aker BP (Oil & Gas).
+Winners include EDF (Utilities), Evonik Industries (Chemicals) and Aker BP (Oil & Gas).

 HS & OPEX Innovation Summit Americas 2020